 In her training there, Monessa learned the basics of formation flying, offensive and defensive fighter maneuvering, and surface attack bombing techniques.
 Monessa went through intense studying and was put in a variety of stressful situations in order to pass this training.

 From flying T- 38, she had an option of choosing from different aircraft like the F-15E Strike Eagle, F-15C Eagle, F-16 Fighting Falcon, B-1B Lancer, A-10 Warthog, B-52 Stratofortress, and F/A-22 Raptor, and T-6 or T-38 are also options.
 After her T-38 course, Monessa requested to fly an F-16 Falcon, and she got what she wanted.

 Monessa went through with her training to hone her skill at maneuvering fighter jets at Luke Air Force Base in Phoenix, Arizona, where she learned how to control and apply the tactics of the F-16 Fighter Falcon.
 Monessa finished her course at Luke Air Force Base with flying colors and was part of the “Lucky number 13” graduate from class 2007.
 She was the only woman in her group, not to mention the only Filipino to pass the much-coveted pilot course.

 She was commissioned as a USAF second lieutenant in 2004 and after training as an F-16 jet pilot was sent to Iraq with the 34th Fighter Squadron to support US ground troops in close air support missions.

-The US Air Force is an elite organization and to a pilot, an F-16 fighter plane is a prized possession.
+The US Air Force is an elite organization, to handle and piloting an F-16 fighter plane is a prized possession.
 Monessa, through her perseverance and hard work, has earned not only the fly the F-16 but also the pride and honor of defending the United States, as well as making the Filipinos proud. – Jason E.